Disclosure: This project has been compensated as part of a craft recipe project using Elmer's #collectivebias #xtremeschoolglue #gluenglitter

 THE CRAFT PROJECT:

 After lunch and playing outside, we settled indoors to do the craft project.
-Hubby extended our new dining room table and we placed a plastic tablecloth down to protect it, hung the bird feeder that I had made from the light and then lined up lots of little gift boxes for all of the children containing all of the supplies they would need to make their project.
+We extended our new dining room table and placed a plastic tablecloth down to protect it, hung the bird feeder that I had made from the light and then lined up lots of little gift boxes for all of the children containing all of the supplies they would need to make their project.